-Starting Screen Recorder
+Start Screen Recorder

 - In the Screen Recorder window click the Settings icon:

 You must create at least one schedule and make it active if you want the screenshot taking process to run.
 To add multiple schedules use the Add button.

 - Click OK and close the Screen Recorder window.
 The screenshot-taking process will start on the remote Host.
-Check back in a while to see the taken screenshots — refer to the "Viewing screenshots" section below.

 - Connect in the Screen Recorder connection mode to the target remote PC where the screenshot-taking process is running.